• Skip to primary navigation

 • Don’t use puff pastry too soon, example: when it’s still frozen, or it will break.

-Easy and straightforward, right?
 Here are answers to your frequently asked questions to make baking these popular Filipino treats that much easier.

 Can I use fresh peaches?

-I prefer using canned peaches in this recipe because the flavour is stronger and more pronounced.
+I prefer using canned peaches in this recipe because the flavor is stronger and more pronounced.
 However, you can also use fresh fruit if you like.
 I give options in the recipe card below.

 Do I have to thaw frozen mangoes?